talkable/talkable-docs/source/advanced_features/name_sharing.rst

 ----

-.. [#f1] A personal name should be unique within a site and be 3 to 50 symbols long.
-   It can only contain latin letters, and numbers.
+.. [#f1] To be a valid personal name or code-word, it must be unique, between 3 and 50 characters in length, and can contain Latin letters, numbers, underscores as separators, or even spaces.
-   A personal name cannot begin with a number.
+   It should not start with a number.

 .. _advanced_features/name_sharing_setup: